-INDIVIDUALS (6) LEGAL ENTITIES (6) Dividend income from Cyprus tax resident companies 17% (1) Nil (1)

-Dividend income from non-Cyprus tax resident companies 17% Nil (1) Interest income arising from the ordinary activities or closely related to the ordinary activities of the business Nil (3) Nil (3) Other interest income ('passive') 30% (4) 30% (4) Gross Rental income (reduced by 25%) 3% (4 & 5) 3 %(4 & 5) A person whose total annual income, including interest, does not exceed €12.000 who receives interest which has been subject to special defence contribution has the right to a refund of the amount of defence contribution suffered in excess of 3%.
+INDIVIDUALS (6) LEGAL ENTITIES (6) Dividend income from Cyprus tax resident companies 17% (1) Nil (1) 1770(1) Dividend income from non-Cyprus tax resident companies 17% Nil (2) Interest income arising from the ordinary activities or closely related to the ordinary activities of the business Nil (3) Nil (3) Other interest income ('passive') 17% (4) 17% (4) Gross Rental income (reduced by 25%) 3% (4 & 5) 3 % (4 & 5)

 1. Dividends received by a Cyprus tax resident company from other Cyprus tax resident companies are excluded from all taxes, unless they are indirectly declared after the lapse of four years from the end of the year in which the profits were generated, in which case they may be subject to Special contribution for defence at 17%.

 Dividends which emanate directly or indirectly out of such dividends on which special contribution for defence was previously suffered are exempt.